sparkfunX/Artemis_Global_Tracker/README.md

 [*SparkX Artemis Global Tracker (SPX-16469)*](https://www.sparkfun.com/products/16469)

+## Retired Product

+The SparkX Artemis Global Tracker (SPX-16469) has been replaced by the [SparkFun Artemis Global Tracker (WRL-18712)](https://www.sparkfun.com/products/18712).

 ## Repository Contents

 - **/Documentation** - Documentation for the hardware and the full GlobalTracker example